BIRTH TISSUE DONATION PROCESS

-A Placental Donation Coordinator reaches out to the expectant mom by phone to provide more information about the ways in which the placenta and umbilical cord can benefit others, describes the process, and answers any questions she may have.
+A Birth Tissue Donation Coordinator reaches out to the expectant mom by phone to provide more information about the ways in which the placenta and umbilical cord can benefit others, describes the process, and answers any questions she may have.
 When mom decides donation is the right choice for her and her baby, a consent form is completed over the phone giving permission for birth tissues to be donated at the time of delivery.

 Step 3: Evaluation

 The completed consent form gives Nevada Donor Network permission to review the expectant mom’s medical record.
 This evaluation helps to ensure the safety of donated tissues and is strictly confidential.
 All information obtained during the donation process is kept confidential in accordance with HIPAA regulations.

 Within 2 weeks of the scheduled c-section, a Birth Tissue Donation Coordinator calls mom to conduct a medical and social history interview, including questions similar to those asked when someone donates blood.
 This questionnaire helps to determine the safety and potential uses of donated tissue.